-The costs for work undertaken at an overseas organisation are admissible and should be discussed with the programme manager before submission of the application.
-This excludes MRC overseas units who should follow the guidance in section 3.9.
-Similarly, applications submitted to any of the international calls or jointly funded global initiatives are not required to do this.
+The costs for work undertaken at an international organisation are admissible and should be discussed with the programme manager before submission of the application.
+This excludes MRC international units who should follow the guidance in section 3.9.
+Similarly, applications submitted to funding opportunities inviting international researchers’ participation are not required to do this.

-Costs attributed to international co-investigators (Co-Is) from developed countries not on the OECD DAC list (PDF, 18KB), India or China must not exceed 30% of the FEC grant value.
-There is no cap on eligible funds going to international Co-Is from DAC list countries.
+Costs attributed to international co-investigators (CoIs) from developed countries (those not on the OECD DAC list of ODA recipients), India or China must not exceed 30% of the full economic cost grant value.
+There is no cap on eligible funds going to international CoIs from Development Assistance Committee (DAC) list countries.

-100% of the direct costs will be paid to the international co-investigator for both DAC list and developed countries.
-However, a greater justification for inclusion of costs for international Co-Is in developed countries will be required.
+100% of the direct costs will be paid to the international CoI for both DAC list and developed countries.
+However, a greater justification for inclusion of costs for international CoIs in developed countries will be required.

-Where allowed, indirect and estates costs associated with overseas locally employed staff should be included as exceptions.
-Although MRC will not question the indirect costs and estates costs rates declared by overseas ROs, the full cost of the proposed research, including indirect and estates costs, will be taken into account in any assessment of value for money.
+Where allowed, indirect and estates costs associated with international locally employed staff should be included as exceptions.
+Although MRC will not question the indirect costs and estates costs rates declared by international research organisations, the full cost of the proposed research (including indirect and estates costs) will be taken into account in any assessment of value for money.

-To enable UKRI to meet reporting requirements, all overseas costs to be incurred by non-UK organisations – except non-UK co-investigator and non-UK researcher salary costs – must be entered as other directly incurred costs and marked as an exception using the following format.
+To enable UK Research and Innovation to meet reporting requirements, all international costs to be incurred by non-UK organisations (except non-UK CoI and non-UK researcher salary costs) must be entered as other directly incurred costs and marked as an exception using the following format.

-In the description box you should enter organisation, country, cost category cost description, for example:
+In the description box you should enter organisation, country, cost category and cost description, for example:

 - University of Nairobi, Kenya, staff, 1 x PDRA